Jerrylum/.25share/README.md

 <h3 align="center">QuarterShare</h3>
 <p align="center">
 Quarter Share is made to enable easy message communication between mobile phones and computers. <br><br>
-This project is divided into two parts, server (this repository) and mobile application (<a href="https://github.com/jerrylum/.25share-android">here</a>).
+This project is divided into three parts, Linux server (this repository) , Windows server (<a href="https://github.com/jerrylum/.25share-windows">link</a>) and Android application (<a href="https://github.com/jerrylum/.25share-android">link</a>).
 Pay a visit to our wiki page for more information about setup and usage.
 </p>

 <h4 align="center"><a href="https://github.com/jerrylum/.25share/wiki">Setup Now</a></h4>